Nikon D100 vs D5600

-The Nikon D100 and the Nikon D5600 are two digital cameras that were announced, respectively, in February 2002 and November 2016.
+The Nikon D100 and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in February 2002 and November 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D100 has a resolution of 6 megapixel, whereas the D5600 provides 24 MP.
+The D100 has a resolution of 6 megapixels, whereas the D5600 provides 24 MP.

 The physical size and weight of the Nikon D100 and the Nikon D5600 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D100 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is notably smaller (28 percent) than the Nikon D100.
 Moreover, the D5600 is substantially lighter (40 percent) than the D100.
 In this context, it is worth noting that neither the D100 nor the D5600 are weather-sealed.